numbfall/hugo-bulma-advance/content/about/_index.md

 + **E.C.E.
 Trainer -- Oxford University Press**
 + **C.E.O. and Master Trainer -- ADVANCE consultancy**

 She is a Cambridge certified educationist, with over 20 years of invaluable experience in different fields of edification.
 Ms. Ayesha Iqbal is presently working as an Academic Head for AlHuda Community Schools, with a mission of providing affordable education to the masses.
 She also renders her services as a trainer for Oxford University Press.
 Her goal is to encourage mainstream teachers to learn and practice strategies recommended by latest educational research by offering her trainees, access to the most innovative ideas and approaches in the field of education, skill development and character building of the learners.
-She is the founder of *A D V A N C E* **consultancy**, a professional training center that provides year-round training courses for educational institutes and organizations.
+She is the founder of *ADVANCE* **consultancy**, a professional training center that provides year-round training courses for educational institutes and organizations.

 ![About picture](/img/image(7).png)